William Albert HEDGES

 Image from a group photograph of D Company, Ox & Bucks 52nd Light Infantry, December 1943.
 Image from ParaData.org.uk; to see the whole photograph, click here.

-William was not recorded at 40 Fox Cresent in the 1939 register, which was taken on 29 September, three and a half weeks after the outbreak of War.
-This is likely to be because he had already signed up, as a Private with the 2nd (Airborne) Battalion, of the Ox & Bucks Light Infantry, service number 5381332.
+William was not recorded at 40 Fox Cresent in the 1939 register, which was taken on 29 September, four weeks after the outbreak of War.
+This is likely to be because he had already signed up, as a Private with the 2nd (Airborne) Battalion of the Ox & Bucks Light Infantry, service number 5381332.
 This battalion was stationed in India on the North West Frontier at the start of the Second World War, but was recalled to the UK in 1941 to form part of the new 1st Airlanding Brigade of glider infantry.

-The brigade remained in England to start training for the planned invasion of North West Europe.
+The brigade remained in England to start training for the planned invasion of north-west Europe.
 Hence William was probably able to return to Oxford on occasion, and in the late spring or early summer of 1942, when he was 28, he married Phyllis Sparrow.
 Phyllis, who was 21, had been born and brought up in Cambridge, the daughter of a night porter at the Bull Hotel.
-But by 1939 she and her family were living at 412 Abingdon Road in Oxford.
-This was the Glebe council estate (incorporating Bertie Place), built at around the same time as the Weirs Lane estate opposite, where William’s family lived.
-Phyllis’s father was recorded in the 1939 register as being a welder at Morris Radiators, and it is likely that, like so many others, the Sparrow family had moved to Oxford because of the work opportunities provided by Morris Motors.
+By 1939 she and her family were living at 412 Abingdon Road in Oxford.
+This was on the Glebe council estate (incorporating Bertie Place), built at around the same time as the Weirs Lane estate opposite, where William’s family lived.
+Phyllis’s father was recorded in the 1939 register as being a welder at Morris Radiators, and it is probable that, like so many others, the Sparrow family had moved to Oxford because of the work opportunities provided by Morris Motors.

-William Hedges was buried in the churchyard of Periers-en-Auge, about 10km from where he died.
+William Hedges was buried in the churchyard of Périers-en-Auge, close to where he died.
 The inscription on his gravestone reads “Rest in peace / His loving wife and mother”.
 His is the only Commonwealth War Grave in this cemetery.
 The majority of his comrades were buried in nearby Ranville War Cemetery and the adjoining churchyard.

-William is commemorated on the Oxford City WWII Roll of Honour, which is in the Church of St Michael at the Northgate on Cornmarket.
+William is commemorated on the Oxford City Second World War Roll of Honour in the church of St Michael at the Northgate on Cornmarket, and in the Second World War Book of Remembrance in the Regimental Chapel in Christ Church Cathedral.

 William's widow Phyllis married William Ruck in the summer of 1948 in Oxford.
-He was originally from Gloucester, but in 1939 he was living in Marlborough Road in Grandpont, and working as a nickel plater, almost certainly at Morris Radiators, where Phyllis’s father Cecil Sparrow was also employed.
-William Ruck died in 1973 and Phyllis died in 2005, aged 85.
+He was originally from Gloucester, but in 1939 he was living in Marlborough Road, Grandpont, and working as a nickel-plater, almost certainly at Morris Radiators, where Phyllis’s father Cecil Sparrow was also employed.
+William Ruck died in 1973; Phyllis died in 2005, aged 85.

 Two of William’s brothers fought with the Ox & Bucks Light Infantry in the Burma Campaign: George and Stanley.
 Both survived and returned to live in Oxford; George died in 1974 and Stanley in 1984.